 Horizontal openings were later added as the archer had a limited field of vision and could not see the attackers unless they were in a very limited field of vision.

-It wasn’t until around the 13th century when castle designers demanded that arrow slits should be positioned all around the castle and it’s walls.
+It wasn’t until around the 13th century that castle designers demanded that arrow slits should be positioned all around the castle and its walls.

 There were various arrow slit shapes also called arrow loops and other names.